Get In Touch

 Value-Based

 Here you look at the value that you as a developer will give the client.
 This is best when you are already working as a brand.
-In such a case you consider pricing on the value that is associated with your brand.
+In such a case you consider pricing on the value associated with your brand.
 This is more of a project-based pricing plus an additional price for the value that you bring.
 For example, having worked for more years you can consider the consultation and experience that you bring to the table.

 Our agency deals mainly with WordPress outsourcing services and uses value-based.
 This is because Web Help Agency brings on board a dedicated team best at working on such projects.
 Our specialization brings experience and essential values on top of the skills for better services.